A-Garg/ACS-machinelearning/README.md

 # ACS-machinelearning
 Create a machine learning model that is simpler and outperforms the GRACE score for acute coronary care.

+## Quick start: Make predictions on another dataset
+(To be filled in.)

 ## Files
 For each file, additional documentation is available within the file itself.